 Community Property with Right of Survivorship

 Note, the above methods of holding title are not available in all states.
 An attorney licensed in the state where the property is located can advise on how title may be held in that state.
-Refer to our page on title to property for more information.
+Refer to the Pennyborn section on title to property and estate planning for more information.

 INFORMATION ON THIS SITE, INCLUDING ARTICLES, ESTATE PLANNING FORMS, AND THE ESTATE PLANNING BLOG, DOES NOT CONSTITUTE LEGAL, FINANCIAL OR TAX ADVICE.
 Pennyborn.com is not a law firm and is not a substitute for a lawyer.
 Your use of this site does not create an attorney-client relationship.
 Information on this site is for educational purposes only and may not be accurate, complete or up to date.

 For information about Pennyborn.com and how to advertise on this website Contact Us.